 - No actual business experience.
-Has the business coach had any real success in running their own business(es)?
-Have they got any domain expertise that they’ve been able to build a business around successfully?
+Has the coach had any real success in running their own business(es)?
+Have they got any domain expertise that they’ve been able to build an enterprise around successfully?
 If not, be careful.
 What qualifies them to be getting paid to coach businesses?

 Common Business Coaching Models

 Business coaching comes in every shape and size.
-These include group coaching through hybrid programs that mix live calls and lessons, pre-recorded programs, and one-to-one coaching.
+These include group coaching through hybrid programs that mix live calls and lessons, pre-recorded programs, and one-to-one sessions.